 Mental Health 101 Curriculum

-Mental Health 101 is a whole-school training program with school assemblies, parent programs, teacher trainings, and a whole-school curriculum for middle and high school students.
-We are a frequent partner with Project AWARE.
+Mental Health 101 is a whole-school training program with school assemblies, parent programs, teacher trainings, and a whole-school curriculum for middle and high school.

 Funding for this program is available through SAMHSA, Project AWARE, and The U.S. Department of Health and Human Services.

 The Top 10 Goals of Mental Health 101

 - Mental Health 101 teaches teens how to talk with their parents or guardians when they need support, as well as how to reach out to other trusted adults or mental health professionals if needed.

 - Mental Health 101 is non-controversial.
 The book does not promote any controversial ideas, political agendas, or religious agendas.
 The book promotes personal responsibility and healthy life choices.

 - Mental Health 101 teaches positive behaviors and mental wellbeing skills like respect, responsibility, resiliency, and coping skills for stress and anxiety.

 - Mental Health 101 prevents at-risk and self-destructive behaviors like self-harm, suicide, depression, and anxiety.

 - Mental Health 101 makes a clear distinction between temporary feelings of anxiety or depression (which are common for all teens) and longer forms of clinical depression, which can only be diagnosed by a mental health professional.